pi-hole/docs/docs/routers/fritzbox.md

 Internet/Filters/Access Profiles -> Manage and Optimize Access Profiles
 ```

-In the profile "`Standard`" add the network application "`DNS`" created above under:
+In the profile "`Standard`" add the network application "`DNS`" (created above in `Optional: Increasing the priority of DNS requests`) under:

 ``` plain
 Advanced settings -> Locked network applications